yamila-moreno/jannie-5/README.md

    ```
 8. If everything works, hold the glove and try to fly the ARDrone with it.
 Hints:
        - Push the Force Sensitive Resistor to take off / land
-       - Flex the Flex Sensor in order to enable the acceleromter control.
-Release it inder to hover.
+       - Flex the Flex Sensor to enable the Accelerometer control.
+Release it to hover.
-       - Tilt the Acceleromter in otder to move the drone in the horizontal plane
+       - Tilt the Accelerometer to move the drone in the horizontal plane
 9. Enjoy :-)